thosgood/this-weeks-finds/markdown/101-151/week134.md

 probably *should* be different.
 But until we know that loop quantum gravity really gives gravity (or some fancier theory like supergravity) in the large-scale limit, we can't be sure it should be different in this particular way.
-It's a legitimate worry\... but only time will tell!
+It's a legitimate worry... but only time will tell!

 I could continue listing approaches and their flaws, including Connes'